Let's make trapping reform a reality through 24-hour trap checks

 Additional Focus on Trapping Reform

 Furbearer trapping regulations in the coming year will be adjusted and updated by the Wyoming Game and Fish Commission.
-WU is initiating a look ahead to the changes we will request for new trapping reform regulations.
+WU has in the past, and continues to, assert that the following trapping regulation changes are necessary.
 Please stay tuned as we work through the process to create a safe and humane environment on our public lands.

 - Reporting of all species trapped